 Drawn to the Nordic region

 Gisle M. Eckhoff is CEO of the data centre Digiplex.
 In his opinion, the excellent position in the survey is hugely positive, and his company has noted an increase in interest among international operators who are keen to find out more about Norway.

-“It’s a myth that fibre connections and internet infrastructure in Norway are below par.
+“It’s a myth that fiber connections and internet infrastructure in Norway are below par.
 Of course, the rumour becomes self-perpetuating the more it is talked about.
 I don’t think it’s been that bad – to a large extent, it has been based on perceptions with no basis in fact,” he said

 The last time the report was prepared in 2014, Norway lay further down the list, in eighth place.
 The year before that, Norway was ranked a lowly twelfth.
 Briefly put, the country is steadily moving up the list, buoyed by factors such as the decision by the Norwegian state to reduce electricity duty.
 Moreover, Norway has achieved a much better position than previously on the parameter of ‘accessible international bandwidth’.